Winding and focussing for geodesics passing a thin cuspidal neck: Almost vertical dynamics: Focussing

 We show in Appendix \ref{Section:GeneratingExamples} that the induced metric from $\R^3$ fits into our framework and $S^\pm=k(k-1) \vert(u,v)\vert^2$, where $\vert(u,v)\vert$ is the distance from $(u,v,z)\in M_{\eps}$ to the $z$-axis.
 When the eccentricity does not vanish, $\delta\neq 0$, this is a Morse function with minima and maxima at the intersections of the ellipse with the minor and major axis respectively.
 Here is what we know and do not know about the 'focussing set' $\mathcal{U}$ in this case.
-By Theorem \ref{Thm:focussing}, $\mathcal{U}$ is a dense subset of $\ff^*_{\calH,0}$, and its complement is discrete.
+By Theorem \ref{Thm:focussing}, $\mathcal{U}$ is a dense subset of $\ff^*_{\calH,0}$, and its complement is 1-dimensional.
 Let $\pm y_{\max}=(0,\pm 1)\in \S^1$.
 Then $(\pm y_{\max},\theta=0)\not \in \calO$, i.e. vertically starting geodesics starting at the major axis do not focus.
 These geodesics are shown as dashed lines in Figure \ref{fig:EllipsePlots}.
 We do not in general know if all other vertically starting geodesics focus: \begin{Quest} For the example surface $M_{\eps}$, is $(y,\theta=0)\in \mathcal{U}$ for all $y\neq \pm y_{\max}$? \end{Quest} By Remark \ref{Rem:ReachingMax}, the answer would be 'yes' if $S_{\vert \ff}$ were $Z$-independent.
 We can compute this function explicitly for many examples, including $M_{\eps}$, see \eqref{eq:Sonff} below.
 The result is $S_{\vert\ff}(Z,y)=a(Z)S^{+}(y)$ for some explicit function $a$ depending on $k$ and $p$ (for $w=\sqrt[p]{\eps^p+\vert z\vert^p}$).
 The surface $M_{\eps}$ corresponds to $p=2k$, and \eqref{eq:Sonff} tells us that $a$ is not constant for this value.
 It is not even monotone.
 The function $a$ is constant for $p=k=2$, i.e. for the surface

 so here the answer to the question is 'yes'.
-The argument of Theorem \ref{Thm:Asymptotics} which gives rise to Remark \ref{Rem:ReachingMax} relies on the fact that $\mathcal{G}=S_{\vert \ff}+\vert \theta\vert^2$ is a decreasing function when $a$ is constant or decreasing.
-When $a$ is not strictly decreasing, the derivative of $\mathcal{G}$ consists of two terms with potentially different signs, and we cannot determine if $\mathcal{G}$ is decreasing or not.
-We do not know if our inability to answer the above question is jut a shortcoming of our methods, or if geodesics starting vertically very close to $\pm y_{\max}$ can indeed avoid being focussed.
+The argument of Theorem \ref{Thm:Asymptotics} which gives rise to Remark \ref{Rem:ReachingMax} relies on the fact that $\mathcal{G}=S_{\vert \ff}+\vert \theta\vert^2$ is a decreasing function when $a$ is constant.
+If $a$ were increasing, which it is for $p\leq 2k-2$ but not for $p=2k$, one could modify the arguments of Theorem \ref{Thm:Asymptotics} to show that the answer to Question \ref{FocussingQuestion} would be 'yes'.
+We do not know if our inability to answer the above question is just a shortcoming of our methods, or if geodesics starting vertically very close to $\pm y_{\max}$ can indeed avoid being focussed.

 Figure \ref{fig:EllipsePlots} shows \eqref{eqn:RepeatExample} for $\eps=1, \eps=0.2,$ and $\eps=0.1$.
 In each case, 10 geodesics starting at equidistributed points along $z=0$ are shown.
 All start with $\theta(0)=0$.
 One notices how they accumulate near two geodesics $v=0$ as $\eps\to 0$, corresponding to the minima of $S^+$.
 Figure \ref{fig:CirclePlot} shows how the same initial values do not produce any focussing when the eccentricity vanishes, $\delta=0$, i.e. when the cross section is a circle.
 In this case, $S^\pm$ is constant.